Wondering how to cast to your Samsung TV? Communication between electronic devices has become the norm with the world going smart.

 2. Cast to TV with Smart Things

 This is Samsung’s hub meant to control smart home devices.
 It can be downloaded to both Android and iOS devices.
-The hub automatically detects and connects to most Samsung TV’s manufactured from 2016 onwards.
+The hub automatically detects and connects to most Samsung TVs from 2016 onwards.

-But if your TV was made before this, the Smart View app will be the best option for you.
+But if your TV was made before, the Smart View app will be your best option.

 Here are the steps to follow: